 OGWG: Analyses and deliverables for this task have not yet been decided on by the OGWG.
 Base year and future year inventory development and control scenario analyses will inform source screening.

-Task 12.2 Associated Regional Analysis Technical Support
+Task 12.2 Oil and Gas Associated Regional Analysis Technical Support

 Regional and Local Air Quality Planning Needs